angular-schule/angular-cli-ghpages/docs/README_contributors.md

 ## Testing the standalone CLI

 To quickly test the file `engine.ts` directly, the standalone mode is the best option.
-Use VSCode and debug the task `Launch Standalone Program"`.
+Use VSCode and debug the task `Launch Standalone Program`.

-## Publish to npm
+## Publish to NPM

 ```
 cd angular-cli-ghpages/src